 Reform of Stop and Frisk

-Nearly ten million stops have occurred in New York City over the last 12 years – 84% of whom were Black or Latinx.
-Of those stopped, only 5% were arrested or issued a ticket, and less than .1% had a gun – yet the NYPD is supposed to have “reasonable” suspicion before stopping and frisking an individual.
+Under Michael Bloomberg’s administration, nearly ten million stops occurred in New York City – 84% of whom were Black or Latinx.
+Of those stopped, only 5% were arrested or issued a ticket, and less than .1% had a gun – yet the NYPD was supposed to have “reasonable” suspicion before stopping and frisking an individual.

 The New York State Attorney General issued a report that found that only 1% have stops have resulted in convictions of possession of a gun and only 1.5% in any conviction at all.
 This is a policy that only is enforced in some neighborhood, and only on some citizens.
 It is a part of the discredited “Broken Windows” policing approach.

 In response to wide spread organizing efforts, Mayor de Blasio has agreed to drop the appeal in Floyd and reform the widespread policy of “Stop and Frisk;” the New York City Council has voted to put into place oversight of the NYPD and strengthen remedies if the NYPD racially profiles; a Federal Judge has found that the NYPD’s practice has violated the United States Constitution and mandated oversight of the NYPD..

 Bro/Sis contributed to an Amicus Brief in Floyd v.
 City of New York, submitted a declaration in the case, and our members were named witnesses.
 We have testified in front of the New York City Council, provided witness testimony in Floyd, advocated within the New York City Council and with its members, advocated for reform with Mayor Bill de Blasio, sought policy reform, engaged in political education with our membership, and heard testimony from our community.
 Our youth have spoken out widely on the issue in assorted press mediums and have created documentaries on their experience.